kostia/jquery.li18n/README.md

 };

 // >>> Localization <<<
-// There is no built-in localization.
+// There is __no__ built-in localization.
-// You can plug in your own localization by setting $.li18n._localize function.
+// But you can plug in your own localization by setting $.li18n._localize function.
 // For example with "Moment" (http://momentjs.com/)
+// Lookup keys for localizations are nested under the key 'l10n'.
 $.li18n.translations = {en: {l10n: {date: 'LLLL'}}};
 $.li18n._localize = function(object, format, currentLocale) {
   // 'object' is the object to be localized, e.g. a Date.